-Go into the published AI experiment and click on View connectivity info button and then, click the Download Prediction Connector button:
+In the published AI experiment, click View connectivity info and then click Download Prediction Connector:

-Notice that a .bizc connector file is downloaded locally into your machine, and you may choose to rename it afterward:
+A .bizc connector file is downloaded to your machine, where you can choose to rename it:

-If the download does not start automatically, you may need to ensure that pop-ups and downloads are authorized in your browser settings for https://ai.bizagi.com.
+If the download does not start automatically, you may need to make sure that pop-ups and downloads are authorized in your browser settings for the URL of your Bizagi Artificial Intelligence portal.

-2. Obtain the service endpoint and its access keys to use the connector
+2. Obtain the service endpoint and its access keys to use with the connector

-In order to prepare yourself for next steps regarding that connector's configuration, ensure you copy the service endpoint and access keys as provided in that same connectivity info.
+To prepare for next steps in the connector's configuration,copy the service endpoint and access keys as provided in the connectivity info.

-You may rely on the Copy button for this.
+You can use the Copy URL button for this.

-DO NOT use the Generate New Keys option unless you are completely certain of wanting to generate new access keys and eliminating previous ones.
+DO NOT use the Generate new keys option unless you are certain you want to generate new access keys and eliminating existing ones.

-Note that once you eliminate previous ones, you will not be able to look them up,nor use them again, which entails that any connector's configuration or application already using the previous pair of keys would no longer be able to connect to the service endpoint.
+Once you eliminate existing access keys, you cannot look them up, or use them.
+Any connector's configuration or application already using the existing pair of keys would no longer be able to connect to the service endpoint.

 3. Configure the connector in Bizagi Studio.

-The final step is about configuring the use of a Bizagi connector in the relevant point of your process.
+The final step configures the Bizagi connector in the relevant point of your process.

-Therefore, install the .bizc connector file as downloaded in the first step:
+Therefore, install the .bizc connector file you downloaded in the first step:

-•Into the Connector parameters, the URL to point to the URL [environment] as copied in the previous step.
+•In the Connector parameters, the URL of your model as copied in the previous step.

-•Use of Basic authentication and input the copied Access keys 1 and 2, as username and password respectively.
+•For Basic authentication, the copied Access keys 1 and 2, as username and password respectively.

-Notice that the configuration for each connector allows you to specify different URLs for the different project environments (Development, testing and production).
+Configuration lets you use different URLs for different project environments (development, testing and production).

-You should make sure you rely on these settings so that you adequately use the URL of the different experiments or environments (that is, use experiment's URL for testing environment in the Development and Test tab of the connector setting, and use the experiment's URL for production environment in the Production tab of the connector setting).
+Use the appropriate URLs of the different experiments and environments (that is, use the experiment's URL for the Testing environment in the Development and Test tab of the connector setting, and use the experiment's URL for a Production environment in the Production tab of the connector setting).

-Then and to configure the actual use of the connector, for this example, edit the form of the Perform Triage activity so that its Get suggested exams.. button invokes a connector.
+To configure the actual use of the connector for this example, edit the Perform Triage activity so that its Get suggested exams... button invokes a connector.

-To do so, open the given form and click Actions & Validations and then on Add to create a new action:
+To do this, open the form and click Actions & Validations.
+Click Add to create a new action: